Speedvale Avenue Construction

 Board of Directors, SRCC

-MTGuelph almost 3 years ago
+MTGuelph over 3 years ago

 G2G, the Guelph to Goderich Rail Trail, is a non-profit charitable organization whose mission is to complete a multi-use Rail Trail from downtown Guelph to downtown Goderich.
 We have been working with Guelph Parks department, Economic Development and many other stakeholders towards that end.